 This change will allow more efficient and secure filings for companies, and will be a critical step towards improving the quality of the data on the register.
 Software-only accounts filing will create a single, cost-effective, sustainable and traceable way to file.

-The new legislation lays the foundation for Companies House to require companies to file accounts in a digital format.
+The legislation lays the foundation for Companies House to require companies to file accounts in a digital format.
 To comply with these changes, all companies will need to find a suitable software product before web-based and paper filing options are no longer available.

 This applies to directors who file accounts themselves, and companies who use third party agents or accountants to file their annual accounts.

 Most types of accounts can be filed using software, depending on the functionality of the software package you’re using.
-We’ll soon introduce a digital solution for complex package accounts, which are currently filed on paper.

 Software-only filing supports our goal of a fully digital filing service and helps to meet our organisational priority to prevent economic crime and bring the UK in line with international best practice.